norment/redcap/README.md

 podman exec -i redcap_database_1 mysql -uroot -p${MYSQL_ROOT_PASSWORD} -e "GRANT SELECT, INSERT, UPDATE, DELETE ON ${MYSQL_DATABASE}.* TO '${MYSQL_REDCAP_USER}'@'%';" podman exec -i redcap_database_1 mysql -uroot -p${MYSQL_ROOT_PASSWORD} -e "FLUSH PRIVILEGES;"
 ```
-or alternatively delete the volume via `docker-compose down --volumes`.
-This is needed as the MySQL container runs a script called init.sh which executes these comments only for the first time (see [here](https://hub.docker.com/_/mysql/) under "Initializing a fresh instance").
+Alternatively, you can also delete the relevant one via `docker volume rm redcap_redcap_mysql_datavolume`.
+This step is needed since during the first initializtion the MySQL container runs a script called init.sh which executes these commands only for the first time (see [here](https://hub.docker.com/_/mysql/) under "Initializing a fresh instance").

 Need to adapt the file upload and memory limit settings?
 The web server docker container contains the php configuration file needed to update the file upload size settings.
 Change the variables in the `php.ini` file (inside web server container `/usr/local/etc/php`) `post_max_size` and `upload_max_filesize` to a higher value (currently set to 10 GB).
 Set the value of the variable `memory_limit` to 10 GB.
 [Here](webserver/php_uploads.ini) are the settings we used.